Reconnecting Communities: Healing Salt Lake City’s East-West Divide

 Background

-Salt Lake City is a city divided by a regional north-south transportation corridor that has bifurcated east-west connectivity, altered community cohesion, and embedded socio-economic inequities and environmental injustice into the normative fabric of the city.
+Salt Lake City is a city divided by a regional north-south transportation corridor created by freight and commuter rail at grade level and an Interstate Freeway above.
+These two regional connectors hinder east-west connectivity, alter community cohesion, and embed socio-economic inequities and environmental injustice into the fabric of the city.

-Now, finally, is the time to heal this divide.
-Reconnecting Communities is a robust community-centric planning effort to expedite solutions for east-west crossings focused on a 6.1 mile highly urbanized corridor.
+Now, finally, is the time to begin to come to terms with this divide.
+Reconnecting Communities is a robust community-centric planning effort to envision solutions for east-west crossings focused on a 6.1 mile highly urbanized corridor.

 Read more background information in the Grant Application Narrative.